 Data Breach Settlement

 Companies are required to exercise reasonable care to protect the data of customers and employees.
 When they fail to do so, and/or fail to inform consumers of a breach in a timely manner, consumers can unite to file a class action lawsuit against the company or website.

-As seen below, data breach settlements have awarded tens of millions of dollars to affected consumers.
+Settlements that resolve data breach lawsuits have awarded tens of millions of dollars to affected consumers.